 Are you planning on selling your old iMac, MacBook or MacBook Pro or gifting your Mac to someone else?
 Or does it run very slowly, which makes you crazy?
-For whatever reasons you want to wipe or reset your Mac, you can always restore it to the factory settings by following this article.
+For whatever reasons you want to wipe your Mac, you can always restore it to the factory settings.

 Since wiping a Mac can erase every file, so backup is needed.
 Before you backup your Mac, you should delete duplicate files and manage your files primarily to save your hard drive space.

 Note: Cisdem Duplicate Finder is also available for Windows PC.